-• Resources and "teams' only" sections of the ROV competition web site.
+• Resources and curriculum areas of the MATE web site.

-The resources section of the ROV competition web site located at www.marinetech.org/team-info contains information on where to purchase building materials, and lists of helpful web site and books, among other resources.
+The resources area contains information on where to purchase building materials as well as lists of helpful web site and books, among other resources.

-The URL for VideoRay's on-line store, CUS scholarship program, etc., and other information and support available only to MATE competition teams are posted within the teams' only section.
 Information on potential funding sources at both the international and regional level (e.g., local Rotary Clubs, American Association of University Women, etc.) is also included there.
-Teams will receive the username and password to access the teams' only section once their registration has been accepted.
+The curriculum area includes instructional materials, how-to videos, and much more.